 One of the more exciting properties exhibited by CBD, is its ability to interact with the endocannabinoid system, as well as other brain-signaling systems, to help people experiencing neurological disorders.
 As mentioned above, CBD has been researched extensively in the treatment of seizures and neurological disorders like epilepsy and multiple sclerosis.

-Even though this research is fairly new, multiple studies have already been conducted and show extremely promising results.
+Even though this research is fairly new, multiple studies have already been conducted and show extremely promising results for what is CBD used for.
 A recent study showed the impact of CBD on people with multiple sclerosis including its ability to reduce muscle spasms.

 Another area of CBD research focuses on how CBD could reduce high blood pressure.
 The study found that “CBD reduces resting BP and the BP increase to stress in humans, associated with increased HR” This is noteworthy since high blood pressure is commonly associated with an increased risk of heart conditions such as stroke, metabolic syndrome, and heart attack.